astropy/SPISEA/docs/index.rst

 Change Log
 ----------
+2.1.15 (2025-10-25)
+  * Updated Roman filter name from outdated w146 to current f146.
+From now on a STScI CDBS data version from 2024-03-22 or later is required to use the Roman filter photometry.

 2.1.14 (2025-10-23)
   * Added support for NACO intermediate bands
   * Added metallicity bounds check when calling atmosphere model grid